LePhil/ExcaliburPlayground/readme.md

 * Upgrades/Events/Penalties!
 * * More/less space in inventory
 * * More reward per serving
-* * Randomly breaking stations? -> got to get Tools/Wrench to fix it before being able to resume using them
 * * A way to increase patience of customers
 * Time should show time (e.g. from 08:00 to 18:00) or at the least count down so it's clear when the time is almost over
 * saving the scores, show older scores (sorted)